U.S. and Israel-Iran War Overview

 Ocean

-• Emergency surcharges, war-risk premiums, and insurance constraints remain in effect.
+• Expect increased charter dependency, emergency surcharges, war-risk premiums, and insurance constraints to remain in effect.

 • Carriers are increasingly exercising end-of-voyage clauses and discharging containers at alternative ports, as they continue to suspend Gulf services, halt or limit new bookings for Arabian Gulf ports, and reroute vessels around the Cape of Good Hope.